renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ```
 DROP INDEX idx_First_Name;
 ```
-This example deletes the index idx_First_Name from the SQL database.
+This example deletes the index idx_First_Name from the docs.SQL database.

 ## 17. USE Statement
-This SQL statement selects the existing SQL database.
+This docs.SQL statement selects the existing docs.SQL database.
 Before performing the operations on the database table, you have to select the database from the multiple existing databases.

 **Syntax of USE Statement:**
 ```